a-sansom/drupal-dev-mode/README.md

 sibling of the Drupal install.
 The package assumes this location when trying to find the various files to modify when running `toggle-dev-mode`.

+## Manually running the `toggle-dev-mode` script

+You can run the script idrectly with:

+    node node_modules/drupal-dev-mode/cli.js